needle-tools/needle-engine-samples/package/Runtime/Particles/README.md

 ## Particle System

 Unity's Particle System (called Shuriken) is quite complex and is full of features.
-Please bare in mind that Needle doesn't support all of them, although the majority of the commons are supported or their support is planned.
+Please bare in mind that Needle doesn't support all of them, although the majority of the common ones are supported or their support is planned.

 We recommended watching this [beginner friendly introduction](https://learn.unity.com/tutorial/introduction-to-particle-systems#6025fdd9edbc2a112d4f0133).

 Please let us know when a feature you need isn't supported.

+## Creating your own particle system from scratch

+1. Create a new game object and add the ParticleSystem component.
+2. Create a material by right-clicking in the Project window and selecting `Create/Material`.
+3. Choose a supported shader.
+(Recommended is `UnityGLTF/UnlitGraph`)
+4. Enable transparency and set the color of your material to white with full opacity.
+Choose a texture for your particles.
+If you don't have one, you can use the `default-particle` texture.
+5. Assign the material to the particle system in the **Renderer** tab to the Material property.
+6. _Double-check that everything works by hitting play._